OfW launched: Aug 2018 Members: 4261

 Co-founder of Progress Party, active community volunteer, auxiliary social worker, administrator and call centre agent.

-Belling and Solomons are serving, and previously Ben Zeev and Jordan have served, pro bono.
+Solomons is serving, and previously Belling, Ben Zeev and Jordan have served, pro bono.
 The movement has been funded from inception until January 2020 by Belling in his personal capacity.
 Small donations have been received from individuals since along with larger support from the DG Murray Trust and from Open Society Foundation South Africa.